hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/09-how-faridun-bound-zahhak.md

 cried blest Suriish, who hurried thither,

-> His time hath not yet come, but bind him van-
+> His time hath not yet come, but bind him vanquished
->
-> quished
 >
 > Firm as a rock and bear him to some gorge,
 >